occopus/docs/sphinx/source/user/tutorial-basic.rst

    .. important::

-      Occopus takes node definitions from its database when builds up the infrastructure, so importing is necessary whenever the node definition (file) changes!
+      Occopus takes node definitions from its database when builds up the infrastructure, so importing is necessary whenever the node definition or any imported (e.g. contextualisation) file changes!

    .. code::